Your Pet, Our Passion.

 • Beauty or decorating products like hair dyes, white spirit and nail polish remover.

-• Rat/mouse poisons – ideally these shouldn’t be used at all, as your cat could get seriously ill if they eat the poisoned prey.
-If you do have to use them, position them somewhere that your cat can’t get to.
+• Rat/mouse poisons – these should never be used at all, as your cat or neighbouring cats (and other animals and birds) could get seriously ill/die if they eat the poison or any poisoned vermin.

 • Slug pellets (pet-friendly versions are available).